TheRincon/gc_plotter/README.md

 </a>
 </p>

-As we can see we see lots of red for *falicaprum* indicating that yes, it seems to be well within the 20's (23%), and *knowlesi* is around 40% as expected.
+As we can see, there is lots of red for *falicaprum* indicating that yes, it seems to be well within the 20's (23%), and *knowlesi* is around 40% as expected.

 ---